satish876/satish876/README.md

-- 👋 Hi, I’m Satish kumar, currently pursuing MTech in computer science
+- 👋 Hi, I’m Satish kumar,
-- 👀 I’m interested in AI, ML, NLP and Deep learning techniques
+- 👀 I’m interested in Distributed systems and Software engineering
-- 🌱 I’m currently learning NLP and Deep learning techniques
+- 🌱 I’m currently learning the craft of Software engineering
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ I’m looking to collaborate on backend projects
 - 📫 Feel free to drop an email at kumarsatish876@gmail.com

 <!---